-- Replacing dead and storm affected trees in open spaces throughout Maroondah. - Continuing to work in partnership with the Victorian Government to remove level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Continuing to plan for construction of the activity centre carpark in Ringwood. - Upgrading the intersection at Reilly Street and Wantirna Road in Ringwood, and at Plymouth Road and Kirtain Drive in Croydon in partnership with the Victorian Government. - Completing enhancement of Eastfield Road in Ringwood East. - Continuing footpath construction in the Principal Pedestrian Network, and upgrading Mullum Mullum Creek shared trail between Marilyn Crescent and Kalinda Road. - Implementing the Greening the Greyfields project following approval of Amendments C134 (Ringwood) and C136 (Croydon South) into the Maroondah Planning Scheme.
+- Partnering with Yarra Valley Water to use 100% recycled water for Council's tree watering program. - Delivering Council's \$65.77 million Capital Works Program. - Continuing to work in partnership with the Victorian Government to remove level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Constructing an activity centre carpark in Ringwood. - Upgrading the intersection at Plymouth Road and Kirtain Drive in Croydon in partnership with the Victorian Government. - Continuing footpath construction in the Principal Pedestrian Network, and upgrading the Mullum Mullum Creek shared trail between Marilyn Crescent and Kalinda Road. - Continuing development of a new Croydon Structure Plan.